Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 ### Required editing to the Jail and Test

 - Stop the Jellyfin jail
-- open the Edit for the jail
+- Open the Edit for the jail
   - Navigate to the 'Jail Properties' tab
   - Look for the devfs_ruleset (should be the first option on the left)
   - Change the rulset number to 10
   - Save and start the jail
 - Open a shell
   - type 'vainfo' and look for entrypoints like : 'VAProfileH264Main : VAEntrypointEncSlice' (there can be multiple)
+  - add the group video to the Jellyfin user (replace jellyfinserver if the user was changed with the sys_rc command during service setup
+    - `pw group mod video -m jellyfinserver`
   - close the shell
 - Connect to the Jellyfin UI
   - Verify that playback does work before enabling hardware encoding